 AHMAD COMPAORÉ: drums, percussion, sampler

 Of Egyptian and Burkinabé origins, Ahmad Compaoré confirms his singular talent alongside Fred Frith, Marc Ribot, Jamaaladeen Tacuma, Barre Phillips, Camel Zekri or Egyptian choreographer Karima Mansour.
 With a constant craving for exploration and discovery, he shares his creativeness between dance, theatre and cinema.
-Twice recipient of the Culturesfrance "Hors Les Murs" award, he lived in India and in Japan as part of residencies of creation.
-Free from boundaries, he equally enjoys the most extreme experiences in alternative and improvised music, jazz and fusion.
+Twice recipient of the Culturesfrance "Hors Les Murs" award, he lived in India and Japan as part of residencies of creation.
+Involved in many projects, he is currently a drummer within Lucky Peterson's quartet.